Home Page home page

 The first two conquerors seemed to avoid punishment by the Gods.

 Kish had two powerful divine protectors.

 The first was Zababa, a war God with monstrous strength that gained him the epithet “crusher of stones”.

-His name (like Inanna) suggests that he may have belonged to the people that preceded both the Sumerians and the Semitic people (what some have called the Proto-Euphrateans, likely the late Neolithic Samara culture or its successors).
+His name (like Inanna) suggests that he may have belonged to the people that preceded both the Sumerians and the Semitic people (the Proto-Euphrateans, likely the late Neolithic Samara culture or its successors).

 The city’s second protector was his (then) spouse, Ishtar (the Semitic version of Inanna).